Broadband comparison guide: how to compare broadband prices, speed and more

 Unfortunately, not all postcodes are created equal.
 Many internet users get their service delivered via a BT Openreach telephone line, but each BT exchange has different technology inside.
 Also, some companies (such as TalkTalk, EE and Sky Broadband) lease sections of some BT exchanges to insert their own kit, which can mean better speeds if you're lucky enough to be in the right area.
 With the advent of fibre broadband, speeds can really vary now too; the oldest exchanges have top speeds below 8MB, while BT's Infinity fibre exchanges can offer speeds 10 times faster than that.

 The other consideration is Virgin Media.
 This offers very fast speeds on Virgin's own fibre network but is currently only available to just over half of the homes in the UK.
 The postcode checker will show whether you're lucky enough to be in a Virgin area, giving you that extra choice.
 Virgin Media's products enjoy an even faster connection to those running over the BT Openreach fibre network.

 Step two: What are your comparison priorities?

 This usually consists of a monthly charge and sometimes a one-off installation fee.
-The cheapest broadband deals start below £5 a month, rising to more than £30 per month.
-However, make sure to check whether telephone line rental is included in the advertised price.
-You must have a landline for most fixed-line broadband, which will add £10-12 per month to your bill, though there are some options for broadband without a phone.
+You must have a landline for most fixed-line broadband, and this cost is included in the monthly price, though there are some options for broadband without a phone.

 You can pay a lot more if you want to add a TV package and other services, which can take your monthly bill beyond £50.
 If getting a bargain is an important consideration for you, you can order the comparison table to compare broadband prices – just be careful to read the small print on deals.
 For example, introductory offers can look cheap but can still add up over a long contract.
 The same goes for cheap deals with an expensive one-off installation cost.